Why Use Templates for Policies Procedures?

 Bizmanualz procedures include a header block with a Title, Policy, Purpose, Scope, Responsibility, and Definitions to help people understand your procedure.
+Learn how to write an SOP template.

 Every procedure includes a Responsibility section in the procedure header that defines which positions are mentioned in the procedure and provides a synopsis of what is expected for that position in this procedure.